lenhoy/Astar/README.md

 # Astar
-Implementation of the A* algorithm
+Implementation of the A* algorithm based on https://www.youtube.com/watch?v=JtiK0DOeI4A&t=4499s

 ## Setup